cis3296s25/tracktidy/README.md

 2. Enter the path to the audio file
 3. View current metadata
 4. Enter new values or press Enter to keep current values
+5. Metadata will be updated and displayed

 ### Audio Converter

 1. Select option 2 from the main menu
 2. Enter the path to the audio file
-3. Choose the output format
+3. Choose the output format (mp3, wav, flac, aac, ogg)
 4. Wait for conversion to complete
+5. The converted file will be saved in the same directory

 ### Cover Art Fetcher